Should you purchase a new PC before or at the start of your academic career?

 High school seniors and their parents face a lot of decisions regarding purchasing and/or bringing a computer to campus.
 Often the high school graduation gift that both parents want to give, and students want to receive, is a brand new computer.

-One observation associated with the giving of a computer gift is shown in the statistic that approximately 97% of surveyed graduates of 2008 stated they had a computer for their personal use during the school year.
+One observation associated with the giving of a computer gift is shown in the statistic that approximately 97% of surveyed graduates since 2008 stated they had a computer for their personal use during the school year.
 Over 70% of those students indicated their computer was less than 3 years old.
 Students do have computer labs readily available, so ownership is definitely a convenience, but at the same time, an advantage.

-We can assure every student that the university experience will include use of personal computers.
-Activities will likely include daily email, word processing for composition of papers, finding information sources electronically, checking a professor's class web site, participating in an online learning experience with the UNI eLearning environment, developing an electronic presentation for class, etc., etc. Our residence hall rooms have RESNET (a wired Ethernet port per pillow plus wireless access), therefore, the ability to connect from their room is available for those bringing a compatible Ethernet equipped PC to their dorm room.
+We can assure every student that the university experience will benefits from the use of personal computers.
+Activities will likely include daily email, word processing for composition of papers, finding information sources electronically, checking a professor's class web site, participating in an online learning experience with the UNI eLearning environment, developing an electronic presentation for class, etc. Our residence hall rooms have RESNET (a wired Ethernet port per pillow plus wireless access), therefore, the ability to connect from their room is available for those bringing a compatible Ethernet equipped PC to their dorm room.
 Our campus is very much “wireless”, nearly 100% of our buildings and residence halls have wireless but not necessarily 100% within each building.
-University apartments do not have wireless access.
+University apartments do not have provided wireless access.

 Since students first entering the university settings are likely to change majors more than once, deferring significant expenditures until academic endeavors are more settled can be appropriate.
 Bringing an older PC from home can be a good way to start for some, while others may actually need the most current technology.
 Since computer configurations quickly become out of date, we certainly recommend that you review the options available just prior to placing your order.
 We also recommend you view the configurations on our web sites to do comparison shopping.